Adam Hicks: Legal issues

 On January 25, 2018, Hicks was arrested in Burbank, California, along with his reported girlfriend, actress Danni Tamburro, on suspicion of armed robbery.
 He went through a mental health evaluation to determine whether he was competent enough to stand trial for the charges.
-Hicks' arraignment was originally scheduled for March 23, 2019, when his attorney notified the judge his client was "not currently in a state where he can assist in his defense".
+Hicks's arraignment was originally scheduled for March 23, 2019, when his attorney notified the judge his client was "not currently in a state where he can assist in his defense".
 The arraignment and subsequent trial were put off and Hicks was sent for further medical examination.
 On July 10, 2019, he pleaded not guilty to one count of second-degree robbery and one count attempted second-degree robbery.
-However, on another count of robbery he pleaded no-contest.
+However, on another count of robbery he pleaded no contest.
 The first two charges were dismissed.

 In July 2021, Hicks was found guilty of robbery and was sentenced to serve five years in state prison, while Tamburro was given three years of probation.
 However, Hicks was released in March 2022 on parole after the judge credited his 1,460 days he served while awaiting sentencing.

 As of December 2023, Hicks had become an advocate for men's mental health and substance abuse recovery.
 He has also apologized for the mistakes he made in the past.